 Soda Ash Feeders

-For best results, allow a few minutes of contact with the water for pH adjustment to occur and the soda ash solution to thoroughly mix in the water by using a contact tank.
+For best results, allow a few minutes of contact with the water for pH adjustment and the soda ash solution to mix in the water using a contact tank thoroughly.

 Soda ash is bought dry, usually in 25 or 50 lb bags, and mixed with soft or pure water in the solution tank.
 When a saturated solution is achieved (approximately 3 pounds per 5 gallons of water, which creates a 10% solution), a solution of between 50 and 500 ppm is injected, depending on the pH, alkalinity, and flow rate of the water.

 In some cases, instead of dissolved carbon dioxide causing the low pH or acidity, the acidity is caused by mineral acids, either natural or from mining or other industrial wastes.
 In this type of water, the pH is less than 5.0.
 A soda ash feed pump is used, or in some cases injection of sodium hydroxide is required.

 Need help selecting a water treatment system?
-Call us toll free at 1-888-600-5426 or Fill out our quick and easy System Selector Form and get a response is 24 hours or less.
+Call us toll-free at 1-888-600-5426 or Fill out our quick and easy System Selector Form and get a response in 24 hours or less.